Latin American Jewish Studies Association Best Edited Volume

 This volume explores the local specificities and global forces that shaped Jewish experiences in the Americas across five centuries.
 Featuring a range of case studies by scholars from the United States, Brazil, Europe, and Israel, it explores the culturally, religiously, and politically diverse lives of Jewish minorities in the Western Hemisphere.

 The chapters are organized chronologically and trace four global forces: the western expansion of early modern European empires, Jewish networks across and beyond empires, migration, and Jewish activism and participation in international ideological movements.
 The volume weaves together into one narrative the histories of communities and individuals separated by time and space, such as the descendants of Portuguese converts, Moroccan immigrants to Brazil, and U.S.-based creators of Yiddish movies.

 Through its transnational focus and close attention paid to local circumstances, this volume offers new insights into the multicultural pasts of the Americas’ Jewish populations and of the different regions that make up North, Central, and South America.

-Katalin Franciska Rac is a historian and archivist who specializes in the modern history of Central European Jewry and their transnational connections.
+Katalin Franciska Rac is the Jewish studies librarian at Emory University.
+A trained historian and archivist, she specializes in the modern history of Central European Jewry and their transnational connections.
 Lenny A. Ureña Valerio, associate director for program development in the Latin American and Iberian Institute at the University of New Mexico, is the author of Colonial Fantasies, Imperial Realities: Race Science and the Making of Polishness on the Fringes of the German Empire, 1840-1920.